BeenleTian/SPTempRels/README.md

 # Structured Perceptron: Clinical Temporal Relation Extraction

-This tool can be used to train a structured perceptron model for extracting temporal relations from clinical texts, in which events and temporal expressions are given.
-For technical details please refer to [Leeuwenberg and Moens (2017)](https://people.cs.kuleuven.be/~tuur.leeuwenberg/index.html).
-The code can also be used to reproduce the results from the paper.
-When using this code please refer to the EACL paper (see reference at the bottom of this page).
+This code can be used to train a structured perceptron model for extracting temporal relations from clinical texts, in which events and temporal expressions are given.
+It can also be used to replicate the experiments done in [Leeuwenberg and Moens (2017)](https://people.cs.kuleuven.be/~tuur.leeuwenberg/index.html).
+When using this code please refer to the paper (see reference below).

 ### Requirements
 * [Python2.7](https://www.python.org/downloads/release/python-2711/)